agnimish/agnimish.github.io/_talks/head-techkriti.md

 ---

 [Techkriti website](https://2020.techkriti.org/)
+Headed a 3-tier team of 40+ students to build a chain of 7 websites & an android application for Asia's largest Technical and Entrepreneaurial college festival **Techkriti**.

 **Leadership**
 * Spearheaded a 3-tier team of 40+ students to build a chain of 7 websites & an android application for festival